Singer Zayn Malik cancels Dubai concert, cites anxiety

 LONDON Singer Zayn Malik, who devastated One Direction fans when he left the chart-topping boy band last year, has cancelled a concert in Dubai, saying anxiety issues did not make him confident enough to perform a major solo show.

 The 23-year-old was due to appear at a show in Dubai on Oct.
-7 but concert organizers 117 Live said in a statement on their website that it had been canceled and that ticket holders would be refunded.
+7 but concert organisers 117 Live said in a statement on their website that it had been cancelled and that ticket holders would be refunded.

 "I have been working over the last three months to overcome my extreme anxiety around major live solo performances I feel I am making progress," Malik told fans in a message posted on the website.